 I am thoroughly enjoying my life's journey, no matter how long it may last.

 The first stop on this journey was to complete a new album titled I Sure Do Miss My Hair, which I have done.
 It was a challenging experience.
 And, so far, industry reactions have been positive.
 On September 21, 2018, the first single, Rode Hard and Put Away Wet, replaced Garth Brooks' All Day Long as the nation's #1 indie country song, according to IndieWorld Country Record Report.
-Here are some favorable comments from earlier in the year when I released the CD.
+Since then, two more singles, Doublewide Bride and I'll Love You Forever, have reached #1.
+Here are some favorable 2018 comments after I released the CD.

 From Kathy Forste, KC Cafe Radio (May 2018):

 "Jim is a true artist who believes the song is the most important thing.
 Jim has the uncanny ability to deliver a great vocal to a terrific lyric and bring the song to life."

 From Rowena Muldavin, Heartland Public Radio (May 2018):

 "I've been doing Country radio for quite a while.
 It's a mix of new and old with an emphasis on independent artists who are simply not on Nashville's radar.
 From the first note and lyric to the last on Jim's latest album, I Sure Do Miss My Hair, I was nothing less than mesmerized by each song.
 What a stunning talent he is!

 Yes, 2017 presented some bumps in my journey.
 The first, obviously, was my illness.
 With a drop in energy, I had to work in short bursts and took lots of naps.

 Second, I had major equipment failures in the studio including critical mixing and monitoring units.
 But, I kept saying, “Grasshopper, life is about the journey not the destination.”

 I believe that we can have a desired outcome (destination) only if we have a pleasant journey.